mhdawson/arduino-esp8266/DoorAndTempSensor/README.md

 * [Arduino ESP library](https://github.com/esp8266/Arduino)
 * [PubSubClient](https://github.com/knolleary/pubsubclient)

 libraries as libraries in your Arduino IDE

-Once these are installed you can then add your sendor configuration file and Wifi configuration file and the compile flash your esp8266.
+Once these are installed, you can then add your device and Wifi configuration files and the compile and flash your esp8266.

 # Schematic